Synerty/synerty-peek/docs/overview/Overview.rst

 The Worker service is ideal for computationally or IO expensive operations.

-The Peek Server queues tasks for the Worker service to process via a rabbitmq messaging queue, the tasks are performed and the results are returned to the Peek Service via redis.
+The Peek Logic Service queues tasks for the Worker service to process via a rabbitmq messaging queue, the tasks are performed and the results are returned to the Peek Service via redis.

 Tasks are run in forks, meaning there is one task per an operating system process, which achives better performance.

-Multiple Peek Worker services can connect to one Peek Server service.
+Multiple Peek Worker services can connect to one Peek Logic Service.

 Agent Service
 `````````````